awslabs/aws-service-catalog-products/governance-at-scale-account-factory/aws-service-catalog-govcloud-account-creation/v1/README.md

 ### PuppetAccountId
 *Type:* String
 *Description:* The account ID for the Commercial account where Service Catalog Puppet is installed
+### PuppetAccountAccessRoleName
+*Type:* String
+*Description:* The name of the role to that allows the current account to bootstrap a spoke against the Puppet account
 ### GovCloudPuppetAccountId
 *Type:* String
 *Description:* The account ID for the GovCloud account where Service Catalog Puppet is installed